 The Dornblueth & Sohn Calibre 99.3 is among Dirk's most complicated watch designs, and features a large sub seconds, power reserve display and date register.
-Just after completing the final designs on the Calibre 99.2, Dirk knew in the back of his mind that his next watch would feature a date function.
-After a year of additional development, this new model was created.

 Now to the technical features.
 The Calibre 99.3 features a quick set date correction button at 2, a bevel gear differential power reserve indicator at 12 and an oversized eccentric seconds display at 9.
 This seconds register is indirectly driven below the train by means of an intermediate gear with friction spring and cantilevered second pinion.

 Like all Dornblueth & Sohn watches, the movement design and finish is top notch - 3/4 plate, beveled edges, screw balance wheel, swan neck regulation, engraved balance cock, screwed gold chatons, and blued screws (by flame of course, including the slots).